-Since the 1970's rainfall has reduced by around 19 per cent but streamflow to dams has declined much more dramatically.
-Over the last decade we have introduced new climate independent sources of water - seawater desalination and groundwater replenishment - to help secure supplies.
+Since the 1970's rainfall has reduced by around 19% but streamflow to dams has declined much more dramatically.
+Over the last decade, we have introduced new climate independent sources of water - seawater desalination and groundwater replenishment - to help secure supplies.

-By 2030, we expect a further 70 to 100 gigalitres of additional climate independent water will be required to support Perth's water needs, providing our targets for water use reduction and recycling are met.
+By 2030, providing our water use reduction and recycling targets are met, we expect a further 70 to 100 gigalitres of additional climate independent water will be required to support Perth's water needs.

 Our plans to secure Perth's water supply into the future include: